rsdoiel/antenna/archives/2024/journalism_2024.42.md

 date: 2024-10-16, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated Oct.
+17 at 7:49 p.m.</em>
 The rich history of Dhrupad music is coming to UCLA this fall, starting with a performance this weekend.
-Traditional Dhrupad vocalist Sumeet Anand Pandey will perform at UCLA&#8217;s Lani Hall on Sunday for his first concert in the United States.

 <br>